Nukambe/Nukambe/README.md

 - 🔭 I’m currently working on [Gym Nav](https://github.com/Nukambe/workout)

-- 🌱 I’m a recent grad with a Bachelors in Software Engineering.
+- 🌱 I’m a recent grad with a Bachelors in Software Engineering and completed a Software Engineering bootcamp.

+- I have 4+ years of professional IT support experience and am looking to contribute to organizations in a more hands-on role.

 - 👨‍💻 All of my projects are available at [www.wesleychappell.com](https://www.wesleychappell.com/)